Explore the lake of rain

 60 km from the campsite, visit the Gouffre de Padirac and dive into the bowels of the earth.
 Considered as one of the greatest geological curiosities of France, the site will seduce young and old curious.
 Take advantage of your stay to visit an unforgettable place.
 Take the time to visit this beautiful place with your family.
 You will take with you unforgettable memories.
 The little ones, as well as the big ones: everyone will leave with beautiful images in their head by staying at our campsite near the Gouffre de Padirac.

-Discovered in 1889 by Edouard-Alfred Martel, the abyss of Padirac can be visited on foot and by boat.
+Discovered in 1889 by Edouard-Alfred Martel, the Padirac chasm can be visited on foot or by boat.
 Descend to a depth of 103 meters and embark on an incredible boat ride on the underground river.
 Discover the Great Pendeloque, a giant stalactite of 60 m high.

-Continue on foot to the Great Dome Hall, whose vault rises to a height of 94 meters.
+Continue on foot to the Salle du Grand Dôme, with its 94-metre-high vaulted ceiling.
 Admire the multiple concretions and cascades of calcite, shaped over thousands of years by nature.

 Photo credits: © C.Gerigk – Société d’Exploitations Spéléologiques de Padirac.